 Coaches lie, constantly.
 In the NFL's regular season, you should never believe what comes out of their mouths.
 The preseason, however, is a different story.
 Why, you ask?
 The answer is quite simple: coaches have no reason to lie when it comes to a meaningless game.
 They usually will tell you how long the quarterbacks are playing, how much time the second unit will see, or if they plan on sitting the starters entirely.
 Find the team's beat reporters on Twitter and set your notifications "on" for their Tweets so you can see live, legitimate reports as they are being tweeted.
 If you can get to that information before the sportsbooks do, then you could be in line for a profitable payday.
 Here are three handy, reliable and up to date lists for the upcoming 2022 season.
 Keep this in handy for your upcoming bets and fantasy drafts:

 The first and most important concept to handicap is simply identifying the coach.
-If you have blindly bet on John Harbaugh and the Ravens moneyline the last 20 preseason games, for example, then you are now 20-0.
-They are also a remarkable 18-1-1 against the spread.
+If you have blindly bet on John Harbaugh and the Ravens moneyline the last 20 preseason games, for example, then as of last year you are 20-0.
+In that span they've been a remarkable 18-1-1 against the spread.
 There are coaches who simply value the preseason (and prioritizing winning) more than most others.
-An NFL preseason bettor could do a lot worse than simply backing the Ravens again in 2022.
-With that being said, you should make sure to bet on Baltimore at post (before the line inevitably moves) to increase your expected/closing line value.
+An NFL preseason bettor could do a lot worse than simply backing the Ravens again.
+With that being said, you should make sure to bet on Baltimore at post (before the line inevitably moves) to increase your closing line value.

 All of my regular season handicapping starts with my power ratings.
 They are by far the most valuable piece of information I consider each week when starting to choose my best bets to make.
 Those same power ratings, however, are utterly meaningless when it comes to the preseason.
 Some of the NFL's best teams will be winless during these exhibition contests.
 Some of the worst teams will have the most success, because many of them have deeper rosters.
 Traditionally, it's the back end of a team's roster that gets the most playing time in the preseason, which makes regular season power ratings irrelevant.